aliceblack/AppSpanAndroid/README.md

 # AppSpanAndroid
-Android App for monitoring applications time usage - Mobile Programming Course
+AppSpan, an Android App for monitoring applications time usage.
+Project for the Mobile Programming Course at Unipd.